Alkia/electra/readme.md

 Electra is proud to be an open-source project, and we welcome all other projects to use our repo.
 We use modules from the cosmos-sdk and other open source projects.

 We have ourselves used the following modules from fellow Cosmos projects.
-Huge thank you to these projects!
+Big thank you to these projects!

 We use the following modules from [Osmosis](https://github.com/osmosis-labs/osmosis) provided  under [this License](https://github.com/osmosis-labs/osmosis/blob/main/LICENSE):
 ```